 He was born with a weak constitution (jing deficient) and on account of this, even as a younger man, he is simply too weak and frail, thus never able to marry or have children.
-Feeling a sense of complete unworthiness from the inability to provide a woman with – and – raise a family, he falls into a deep depression for many years…
+Feeling a sense of unworthiness from the inability to provide a woman with, and raise a family, he falls into a deep depression for many years.

 In such a despondent state, he resorts to drinking as a way to soften his sorrows.

-By his mid 50s, Mr. He, was now a hunched over old man walking with a cane, still stumbling home drunk each and every night.
+By his late 50s, Mr. He, was now a hunched over old man walking with a cane, and stumbling home drunk each and every night.

-Until one night, at about the age of 58 years old, being so inebriated that he never quite made it back to his home, he ended up falling asleep into an intoxicated stupor.
+Until one night, being so inebriated that he never quite made it back to his home, he ended up falling asleep into an intoxicated stupor.

-Yet as he awoke, He found himself on the edge of the forest, in the absence of recollection laying with his head propped up against an old Magnolia tree.
-At first glance, while dazedly starring out into the field with a horrible headache, he notices two vines entwined together in the tree above him.
-This sight at first brought back a bit of melancholy, and further reminding him of the romantic life he had missed, as this sorrowful thought sang to the reminiscent tune of witnessing water turtles nestled together on sun soaked rocks, starlets flocking with their mates, and rabbits chasing one another through the pastures during spring.
-However, these two vines delicately twisted together also reminded him a compassionate couple embracing one another “making love” and because of his curiosity that had always remained, Mr. He was somewhat intrigued, and decided to dig up the roots of these plants for further inspection.
+As he awoke, he found himself on the edge of the forest, and in complete absence of recollection.
+With his head propped up against an old magnolia tree and with a horrible headache, he dazedly stares up and notices two vines entwined together in the tree above him.
+This at first brought back a bit of melancholy reminding him of the romantic life he had missed.
+These two vines delicately twisted together reminded him a compassionate couple embracing one another, and because of his curiosity that had always remained, he was somewhat intrigued, and decided to dig up the roots of these plants for further inspection.

 As an adventurous man, and with his life already in shambles, he feels as if he has nothing to lose from this venture.

-So Mr. He starts to prepare the roots by grinding it up and eating it.
-While also using it in traditional Taoist tea-making methods; beginning to consume it’s essence everyday.
-Within one week he started to notice a sense of powerful vitality like he had never felt before.
+He starts to prepare the roots by grinding it up and eating it.
+While also using it in traditional Taoist tea making methods; beginning to consume its essence each and every day.
+Within one week he started to notice a sense of vitality like he had never felt before.
 Each day thereafter he was noticing more improvements to his health.
-One of the most pronounced being a feeling quite foreign to him; incredible virility!
-Where he could barely now contain his sexual desires.
+He started to experience so much virility he could barely contain his newfound desires.

-As more months go by, most of his health problems begin to fade away.
-He starts to regains his strength & vigor, he loses his slump and recovers his posture, his vision & hearing begin returning, and his hair starts to gain thickness and begins to turn back to a lustrous deep black.
-After several years of using increased dosages of the herb, he comes to find out that he is now indeed very virile by fathering his first child after decades of hopelessness.
+As more months went by, most of his health problems began to fade away.
+He started to regain his strength and vigor, he loses his slump and recovers his posture.
+Even his vision and hearing began returning, and his hair started to gain thickness and to turn back to a lustrous deep black.
+After several years of using increased dosages of the herb, he amazingly fathers his first child after decades of hopelessness.

-Mr. He marries a widow and goes on to father 19 children over the following ten years and lives out the rest of his life healthily and harmoniously to the age of 160 years old.
+Mr. He marries a widow and goes on to father 19 children over the following ten years, living out the rest of his life healthily to the age of 160 years old.

-Although the legend of the He family brought the herb into it’s existence, really most of He Shou Wu’s well-renowned fame came afterwards, with praise coming from Ming Dynasty Emperor Shi Zong whom had seen astounding results from it himself…and an ancient immortal by the name of Li Qing Yuen, whom it has be told lived to the age of 252 years old.
+Although the legend of the He family brought the herb into it’s existence, really most of He Shou Wu’s well-renowned fame came afterwards, with praise coming from Ming Dynasty Emperor Shi Zong, whom had seen astounding results from it himself, and a ancient immortal by the name of Li Qing Yuen, who has been said lived to the age of 252 years old.